 Should we expect that future changes in observed AHT and OHT will compensate for one another such that MHT changes are small in magnitude as seen in the models?
 Is it possible that MHT changes will be larger than seen in climate models and the resultant changes in the spatial pattern of temperature (and hydrology) will diverge from the range of model projections?
 Given that the majority of insights into the connection (or lack thereof) between MHT changes and changes in the spatial pattern of temperature have come from model simulations – both comprehensive and idealized – it is imperative to ask if models adequately represent MHT, its partitioning between the AHT and OHT and its temporal variance.
 While the most societally impactful question to address is how long-term changes in MHT will affect surface climate, this question is scientifically untenable absent long-term records of observed MHT, which are not discernible outside of the satellite era.
 Instead, we propose to analyze potential model biases in MHT by comparing models and observations at timescales that are well constrained by the observational record.
 Specifically, we will analyze model biases in:

-The climatological partitioning of total poleward heat transport (MHT) between atmospheric heat transport (AHT) and ocean heat transport (OHT)
+The climatological partitioning of total poleward heat transport (MHT) between atmospheric heat transport (AHT) and ocean heat transport (OHT

 Trends in atmospheric heat transport (AHT) over the historical record